Health Coverage Program Information

 Covered California

 You may qualify for tax credits and/or cost-sharing reductions to help pay for private insurance plans and their co-payments and deductibles through Covered California.
-Five plans are available to San Mateo County residents, each offering four levels of coverage.
+Multiple plans are available to San Mateo County residents, each offering four levels of coverage.

 Medicare